See and Do in Chicago

 The historic home of America’s most renowned architect, the late Frank Lloyd Wright, is a must for all culture vultures.
 The house was originally built in 1889 but was extensively remodelled by Wright in 1895.
 Tours of the home are led by Frank Lloyd Wright Preservation Trust and are a must for expats interested in learning more about this American icon.

 Art Institute of Chicago

-Home to one of the greatest art collections in the world, art buffs will do well to visit the Art Institute of Chicago and marvel at the wonderful works of art inside.
+Home to one of the greatest art collections in the world, art buffs are sure to enjoy visiting the Art Institute of Chicago to marvel at the wonderful works of art inside.
 Some of history's most renowned artworks can be viewed in the museum, including Grant Wood's 'American Gothic' and Vincent van Gogh's famous self-portrait.

-Expats who have relocated to Chicago will love Lincoln Park’s plethora of attractions.
+Expats who enjoy outdoor pursuits will love Lincoln Park’s plethora of attractions.
 Situated along a seven-mile (11km) shoreline, there's plenty to do in the park.
 Lincoln Park receives more than 20 million visitors a year and enjoys the distinction of being the second-most visited park in the US after Central Park in New York City.
 Visit the Lincoln Park Zoo, enjoy the beaches, stroll through the botanical conservatory, have a practice swing on the golf course or pack a picnic and relax in the grassy meadows.

 First opened in 1930, the Shedd Aquarium has a rich history dating back close to a century.
 This attraction comes highly recommended and is a great activity for the whole family.
 Visitors can walk among exhibits containing 32,000 marine animals, including otters, whales, sharks, sea lions and dolphins.